newville/wxmplot/doc/overview.rst

    * Toggle whether a 3-color map uses a black or white background [Ctrl-W]

-From the X/Y Slices menu, the user can control whether clicking on a pixel on the image displays a X- or Y- slice through the image data as a 2D Line Plot in a separate plotting window.
+From the X/Y Slices menu, the user can control whether clicking on a pixel on the image displays a X- or Y- slice through the image data as a 2D line plot in a separate plotting window.
 From this menu, the user can select:

    * Show No X/Y Slices
    * Show Slices in the X direction [Ctrl-X]